punkish/winston-better-sqlite3/README.md

 });
 ```

 There are a couple of `sqlite3` transports for Winston out there, but this one is different.
 For one, it uses Josuha Wise's most excellent [better-sqlite3](https://www.npmjs.com/package/better-sqlite3) package.
 Second, in my biased opinion, `wbs` is also better because it uses no ORMs or any such middleware.
 It is just a plain, no-nonsense transport that writes the logs to a `sqlite3` database.
-You have to provide the name of (and path to) the database file, but the module creates a table called `log` (if it doesn't already exist) with the following four columns by default
+You have to provide the name of (and path to) the database file and optionally the table name (defaults to `log`), but the module creates the table (if it doesn't already exist) with the following four columns by default

 ```sql
 CREATE TABLE IF NOT EXISTS log (